DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ## Optional steps

-You may prefer to access ODM components through NGINX Ingress controller instead of directly from these different IP addresses.
+You may prefer to access ODM components through NGINX Ingress controller instead of using the IP addresses.
 If so, please follow [these instructions](README_NGINX.md).

 ## Troubleshooting